 - Interestingly, the main character, Aladdin, of Magi – Labyrinth of Magic is this, though not all of the time.
 He is a Magi who has the "Eye of Solomon," which lets him see the world, Rukh, and all of its secrets.
 The main antagonists, Al-Sarmen, want him for this reason.
 Also, he is not an Omniscient Hero.

 - Amber from Darker Than Black knows everything that is going to happen that affects the main story for two reasons.
 First, she is a Time Master and has lived the main plot several times to set things up the way she wants.
 As an example, she claims to have fought Heaven's War "...dozens of times to get it right."
 She proves her omniscience when she continues to be... everything even after her death.
 As shown when she leaves the message for Misaki behind(ahead?) to keep driving the plot even after she is out of it.

-- Ajimu in Medaka Box is type 1, although she intentionally makes herself unaware of certain future events to avoid spoilers.
+- Ajimu in Medaka Box is a superhuman with thirteen quadrillion superpowers, including knowledge of absolutely everything.
+Although she intentionally makes herself unaware of certain future events to avoid spoilers.

 - Destiny in The Sandman.
 Note that he can't put this knowledge to any use because he doesn't have free will (thus he is symbolically chained to the book).
 At one point he calls a meeting for no apparent reason and when people ask why he did it Destiny explains that the book said he was going to.

 - The Lucifer spinoff has Michael show up in Destiny's realm to ask about the oncoming apocalypse only to find that Destiny had invited the title character and Michael's daughter over to discuss the exact same thing.
 When he asks Destiny why he wasn't invited, Destiny responds that it didn't seem necessary, since he was already coming.